 Floridians voted to legalize medical marijuana in 2016.

-Since then, a legal medical marijuana system has existed in the state, providing patients with access to herbal medicine wither you are in Naples, Sarasota, Miami or any other Florida city.
+Since then, a legal medical marijuana system has existed in the state, providing patients with access to herbal medicine whether you are in Melbourne, Naples, Sarasota, Saint Pete or any other Florida city.
 In Florida, residents must obtain a recommendation from a registered physician in order to be approved for medical cannabis.
 Keep reading to find out more about the process you will have to navigate in order to obtain a legal Florida medical marijuana card.

 In 2016, Florida voters approved Amendment 2, legalizing medical cannabis in the state.
 This amendment has lead to the legalization of products such as oils, sprays, tinctures, capsules, edibles, and vapeable cannabis.
 After numerous delays by lawmakers, smokeable medical marijuana was legalized in March of 2019 and is expected to appear on dispensary shelves by summer 2019.